I came across an interesting topic in a coaching group. The original poster asked the following question.

 Up-to-date understanding of training methods

-I’m not talking about know the latest drills here (see my post on Fancy New Drill Syndrome).
+I’m not talking about knowing the latest drills here (see my post on Fancy New Drill Syndrome).
 Rather, I’m talking about the science of motor learning.
 It’s very easy to think you know how it works because it’s intuitive stuff.
 Really, though, it isn’t.
 See Going beyond maximizing player contacts and Talking skill acquisition in volleyball for an idea of what I’m talking about here.
 The point is you need to stay on top of this stuff, not just persist in doing stuff you’ve always done, or your coaches before you did.

 This applies to stuff like strength and conditioning as well.
-Things are changing on a fairly steady basis there.
+Things change on a fairly steady basis there.

 To put it simply, you can have all the knowledge in the world, but if you can’t communicate it to your players, it’s useless.
 This isn’t just about teaching skills and tactics.
 It’s also about communicating your vision and getting others to buy in.
 It’s learning about your players and letting them get to know you as well.
 As coaches, communication is at the very core of what we do, and you will never become an elite coach without good skills in this area.